Risk Factors Dashboard

 NRSROs rate the Senior Notes and the Company based on factors that include our operating results, actions that we take, their view of the general outlook for our industry and their view of the general outlook for the economy.
 Actions taken by the NRSROs can include maintaining, upgrading or downgrading the current rating or placing us on a watch list for possible future downgrading.
 Downgrading the credit rating of the Senior Notes or placing us on a watch list for possible future downgrading could increase our cost of financing, limit our access to the capital markets and have an adverse effect on the market price of the Senior Notes.

-In August 2023, S&P Global Ratings lowered our issuer credit rating to B+ from BB- and lowered its rating on our Senior Notes to B- from B. Also in August 2023, Moody's Investors Service lowered our (i) Corporate Family Rating to B1 from Ba3 and our (ii) Probability of Default Rating to B1-PD from Ba3-PD and (iii) rating on the Senior Notes to B2 from B1.
+In August 2023, S&P Global Ratings lowered our issuer credit rating to B+ from BB- and lowered its rating on our Senior Notes to B- from B. Also in August 2023, Moody’s Investors Service lowered (i) our Corporate Family Rating to B1 from Ba3, (ii) our Probability of Default Rating to B1-PD from Ba3-PD and (iii) its rating on the Senior Notes to B2 from B1.

 A failure to dispose of assets or businesses in a timely manner may cause the results of the Company to suffer.

 We evaluate as necessary the potential disposition of assets and businesses that may no longer help meet our objectives.
 When we decide to sell assets or a business, we may encounter difficulty in finding buyers or alternative exit strategies on acceptable terms in a timely manner, which could delay the achievement of our strategic objectives.
 Alternatively, we may dispose of a business at a price or on terms that are less than we had anticipated.
 After reaching an agreement with a buyer for the disposition of a business, the pre-closing conditions must also be satisfied or waived, which may prevent us from completing the transaction.
-After reaching an agreement with a buyer for the disposition of a business, we are subject to the satisfaction of pre-closing conditions, which may prevent us from completing the transaction.
 Dispositions may also involve continued financial involvement in the divested business, such as through continuing equity ownership, guarantees, indemnities or other financial obligations.
 Under these arrangements, performance by the divested businesses or other conditions outside our control could affect our future financial results.

 Our lending activities may adversely impact our business and results of operations.